Skip to main content

 • Would it significantly impact the availability of the services you are providing if this vendor’s services were unavailable?

-What to do if your Vendor Does not have a SOC 2 Type 2 Report
+What to Do if Your Vendor Does Not Have a SOC 2 Type 2 Report

-While a SOC 2 Type 2 report is the preferred report for vendor monitoring in this context, due to the depth of the report which will include the specific controls implemented and the results of the auditor’s testing for control design AND operating effectiveness, not all vendors will have a SOC 2 Type 2 report available.
+While a SOC 2 Type 2 report is the preferred report for vendor monitoring due to its depth, which includes specific controls implemented and the results of the auditor’s testing for control design and operating effectiveness, not all vendors will have one available.

-If your vendor is newer, they might only have a SOC 2 Type 1 report available, or no SOC 2 report available at all.
-For vendors who only have a SOC 2 Type 1 report available, we suggest reviewing the vendor’s SOC 2 Type 1 report, which will only cover testing the design of security controls, and asking the vendor if they’re working towards a SOC 2 Type 2 report.
-If the vendor is working towards a SOC 2 Type 2 report, that shows that they are taking the security of their system seriously and are confident that their controls will operate effectively during the report period.
-If the vendor says that they are not working towards a SOC 2 Type 2 report, you will need to ask them for the reason behind not working towards a SOC 2 Type 2 report.
-In either case, you will have to make a business decision around whether the information within the SOC 2 Type 1 report is sufficient for your needs and if it is not, determine what other information you can request from the vendor to gain comfort over the vendor’s control environment.
+If your vendor is newer, they might only have a SOC 2 Type 1 report available, or no SOC 2 report at all.
+For vendors that only have a SOC 2 Type 1 report, review the report, which only covers the design of security controls, and ask the vendor if they are working toward a SOC 2 Type 2 report.
+If the vendor is working toward a SOC 2 Type 2 report, it shows that they are taking security seriously and are confident in their controls’ effectiveness.
+If the vendor is not working toward a SOC 2 Type 2 report, ask them why.
+In either case, make a business decision about whether the information in the SOC 2 Type 1 report is sufficient and, if not, determine what other information you can request to gain comfort over the vendor’s control environment.

-If your vendor does not have any type of SOC 2 report, but has other independent audit reports available, these can be used instead of a SOC 2 Type 2 report, if the scope of the audit is appropriate for your needs.
-As an example, if your vendor has an ISO 27001 certification, you will need to ask your vendor about the scope of their Information Security Management System (ISMS).
-Other certifications which might be appropriate for your needs could be CSA STAR Level 2, FedRAMP authorization, HITRUST levels 2 and 3, or other audits/certifications depending on the vendor’s specific service.
+If your vendor does not have any type of SOC 2 report but has other independent audit reports available, these can be used instead of a SOC 2 Type 2 report if the audit scope is appropriate for your needs.
+For example, if your vendor has an ISO 27001 certification, ask about the scope of their Information Security Management System (ISMS).
+Other possible certifications include CSA STAR Level 2, FedRAMP authorization, and HITRUST levels 2 and 3, depending on the vendor’s specific service.

 Did this answer your question?